PGY2: Hematology/Oncology (UC Medical Center)

 Education opportunities

-PGY1 and PGY2 residents will have the opportunity to participate in the University of Cincinnati James L. Winkle College of Pharmacy Teaching Certificate Program.
+Each PGY2 Oncology Resident will have the opportunity to participate in the University of Cincinnati James L. Winkle College of Pharmacy Teaching Certificate Program, if not completed as a PGY1.
 The program is available for all residents in the greater Cincinnati area and consists of a two-day seminar along with longitudinal didactic, co-precepting and small group teaching requirements.
-The PGY2 Oncology Pharmacy Resident will participate in didactic lectures in the oncology module of therapeutics at the college.
+The PGY2 Oncology Resident will participate in didactic lectures in the oncology module of therapeutics at the college.

 Education of pharmacists and other healthcare professionals is integrated longitudinally throughout the program including inter-professional grand rounds presentations, resident-led clinical presentations, nursing education, and other opportunities.